 Q: How do you communicate with cars behind you that you backing into a parking stall?

 - The law requires you to signal when slowing and backing into a parking spot.
 You should signal just as you would when parallel parking.

 Q: Won't reverse angle parking increase the number accidents?

-Q: Will we be able to park on both sides of the street?
+Q: Will we still be able to park on both sides of the street?

-• Yes, one side of the street keeps the parallel parking and the other side becomes reverse angle parking.
+- Yes.
+On streets that are converted, one side of the street retains parallel parking and the other side becomes reverse angle parking.

 Q: Why do we need to mark the pavement?

 o prevents wasting valuable parking spaces o protects off-street parking access o maintains visibility at intersections o motorcycles and scooters will have designated parking spots o disabled parking is protected

 Q: Why is the street becoming a one-way street?